 - Blood test results, in some cases

 How is anaphylaxis in children treated?Anaphylaxis is a medical emergency.
 Your child will need urgent medical care.
 He or she will probably get a shot of epinephrine.
 This will help stop the bad effects caused by the allergen.
-You will be taught how to use an epinephrine shot.
+Epinephrine given shortly after the exposure can reverse the symptoms.
+After the treatment, your healthcare provider can teach you how to use an epinephrine shot just in case there is another exposure.
 You will have to keep it near your child in case of future events.
-Talk about this with your child’s health care provider.
+Talk about this with your child’s healthcare provider.

 Can anaphylaxis in children be prevented?The best way to prevent anaphylaxis is to avoid known allergy triggers.

 Living with anaphylaxis in childrenIf your child has anaphylaxis, you will want to cut the risk of future episodes.
 You can do this by figuring out the allergen that triggered the first episode.
 Then you can avoid the trigger.
-Your health care provider may also prescribe an epinephrine shot.
-You will be taught how to use it.
-The shot can be given quickly if your child has another episode.
+Your healthcare provider may also prescribe an epinephrine shot.
+He or she will teach you how to use it.
+You can give the shot quickly if your child has another episode.

 Key points about anaphylaxis in children